Stabilizing Fractional Dynamical Networks Suppresses Epileptic Seizures: Results

 The heatmap in panel B in Figure~\ref{fig:HUP68_4x4_block_5} shows $R^2$ values for each electrode and time window, illustrating the goodness of fit for the fractional-order dynamical networks across all epileptic brain states.
 Like the iEEG data, each SOZ electrode has a border of red dots.
 We observe large $R^2$ values across all segments, indicating good model performance across all segments.

 Panel C in Figure~\ref{fig:HUP68_4x4_block_5} shows the fractional-order exponents ($\alpha$) across all four states.
-Interictal fractional-order exponents are stable and tightly clustered around 0.8-1.0, while pre-ictal fractional-order exponents are smaller with a larger spread in distribution.
-The ictal state shows slightly larger fractional-order exponents than pre-ictal and has the most variability overall.
-Post-ictal fractional-order exponents are slightly larger than during ictal, with increased variability, evident in the wider IQR and outliers.
-Eigenvalues across all epileptic brain states are displayed in Panel D in Figure~\ref{fig:HUP68_4x4_block_5}.
-Interictal eigenvalues have larger variance, with some values exceeding 1, indicating unstable or potentially marginally stable behavior.
-The pre-ictal eigenvalue distributions tighten, with all values less than 1, reflecting a stable system.
-Ictal eigenvalues have slightly larger values and a wider spread than pre-ictal, suggesting that the system is moving closer towards instability.
-Finally, eigenvalues during post-ictal are larger than ictal, have a greater IQR, and significantly more outliers, confirming post-seizure instability.
+Interictal fractional-order exponents are stable and tightly clustered around 0.8-1.0, indicating low memory dependence and decreased multi-scale properties.
+Pre-ictal fractional-order exponents are smaller than fractional-order exponents during interictal and have a larger spread in distribution, indicating a higher memory dependence and increased multi-scale properties.
+Fractional-order exponents during the ictal period are slightly larger than the fractional-order exponents during the pre-ictal period and have the most variability overall, indicating potentially chaotic behavior and inconsistent multi-scale properties.
+Post-ictal fractional-order exponents are slightly larger than fractional-order exponents during ictal, with increased variability, evident in the wider IQR and outliers, indicating a shift in memory dependence and multi-scale properties.

+Panel D in Figure~\ref{fig:HUP68_4x4_block_5} shows the eigenvalues across all epileptic brain states.
+Eigenvalues during interictal have larger variance, with some values exceeding 1, indicating unstable or potentially marginally stable behavior.
+Eigenvalue distributions during pre-ictal tighten, with all values less than 1, reflecting a stable system.
+Eigenvalues during ictal have slightly larger values and a wider spread than eigenvalues during pre-ictal, suggesting that the system is moving closer towards instability.
+Finally, eigenvalues during post-ictal are larger, have a greater IQR, and have significantly more outliers than eigenvalues during ictal, confirming post-seizure instability.
 Interestingly, the interictal state has the largest eigenvalues.